 Solr provides a simple extension to the Lucene QueryParser syntax for specifying sort options.
-After your search, add a semi-colon followed by a list of "field direction" pairs...
+Use the 'sort' parameter to specify "field direction" pairs...

 - video; price desc

 - video; price asc

 - video; inStock asc, price desc

 "score" can also be used as a field name when specifying a sort...